insin/DOMBuilder/docs/htmlmode.rst

    found.
 If an ``id`` attribute was not provided, a unique id is generated and stored in the element for later use.

-This is the HTML which ewsulted from the above code, where you can see the generated ``id`` attribute in place:
+This is the HTML which resulted from the above code, where you can see the generated ``id`` attribute in place:

 .. code-block:: html